Frankenmuth Fudge Kitchen

 The Fudge Shoppe

-In business since 1961, this Flemington institution turns out some stunning chocolate creations, but it is best known for its good old-fashioned chocolate fudge.
+In business since 1961, this Flemington institution sells some stunning chocolate creations, but it is best known for its good old-fashioned chocolate fudge.
 The team keeps it simple here with only a handful of flavors, including chocolate nut, vanilla, peanut butter, and chocolate peanut butter.
 If it ain’t broke, why fix it?

 Yelp / The Fudge Pot